pymmcore-plus/pymmcore-widgets/docs/index.md

 Below there is a list of all the widgets available in this package **grouped by their functionality**.

-More detailed information on each widget can be found in the individual widgets documentation.
+More detailed information on each widget can be found in [their individual documentation](./widgets/CameraRoiWidget/).

 ### *Cameras Widgets*